Health, Safety & Nutrition

 Health & Wellness

 Our Health Center includes a triage area, air-conditioned treatment rooms and 14 beds for campers-in-need.
-Your family will receive the highest level of service from the Health Center staff, a round-the-clock team of three registered nurses, a licensed physician, and a health center administrator.
+Your family will receive the highest level of service from the Health Center staff, a round-the-clock team of three registered nurses, a licensed physician, and a health center manager.
 Additionally, your camper will have access to two local clinics and a fully equipped hospital and emergency room, should the need arise.

 All program areas around camp are stocked with first aid kids for any minor needs.
 Epi-pens are kept in our health center, dining hall, and at the lake and pool in case of an allergic reaction.
 On all out-of-camp trips, counselors bring along an emergency backpack which has all camper health forms and emergency medications (inhalers, epi-pens), which are available at a moment’s notice.